Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 Amul Thapar of Kentucky, U.S. Court of Appeals for the 6th Circuit

 The son of Indian immigrants, Thapar, age 49, has had a meteoric rise.
-Originally from Michigan, he is a personal favorite of Senate Republican leader Mitch McConnell of Kentucky, who in 2006 handpicked him to be one of two U.S. attorneys in the state.
+Originally from Michigan, he is a personal favorite of Senate Republican leader McConnell of Kentucky, who in 2006 handpicked him to be one of two U.S. attorneys in the state.
 A year later, Thapar was nominated to the federal trial court by President George W. Bush and confirmed unanimously.

 He was the first federal court judge of South Asian descent.
-In 2017, President Trump nominated Thapar to the 6th Circuit Court of Appeals, which covers much of the Midwest.
+In 2017, Trump nominated Thapar to the 6th Circuit Court of Appeals, which covers much of the Midwest.

 The Louisville Courier-Journal reported that Thapar's father, Raj Thapar, who owns a heating and air-conditioning supply business in Toledo, Ohio, says his son is "so conservative that he 'nearly wouldn't speak to me after I voted for Barack Obama.' "

-Most of Thapar's judicial record stems from his tenure as a federal district judge, and a significant part of that record would seem to reflect his tenure as a federal prosecutor in Cincinnati, Washington, D.C., and ultimately as the chief federal prosecutor in the Eastern District of Kentucky.
+Most of Thapar's judicial record stems from his tenure as a federal district judge.
+However, a significant part of his record would seem to reflect his tenure as a federal prosecutor in Cincinnati; Washington, D.C.; and ultimately as the chief federal prosecutor in the Eastern District of Kentucky.

-One high-profile case involved three members of the Christian pacifist group Plowshares, including an 84-year-old nun, who were convicted of invading a federal nuclear plant in Oak Ridge, Tenn., splattering blood and writing antiwar messages on the wall.
-They were convicted on a variety of charges, including sabotage.
+One high-profile case involved three members of the Christian pacifist group Plowshares, including a nun in her 80s, who were convicted of invading a federal nuclear plant in Oak Ridge, Tenn., splattering blood and writing anti-war messages on the wall.
+They were convicted of a variety of charges, including sabotage.

 Thapar denied their motion for a judgment of acquittal on the sabotage charge, saying the Constitution leaves the judgment of whether it makes "sense to deal as harshly with non-violent protesters as with foreign saboteurs ... to the policymaking branches."

-He then sentenced two of the protesters to five years in prison, and the nun, Sister Megan-Rice, to a 35-month term.
+He then sentenced two of the protesters to five years in prison, and the 84-year-old nun, Sister Megan-Rice, to a 35-month term.
 The sabotage conviction was later overturned by the 6th Circuit Court of Appeals, in an opinion written by another Trump potential nominee, Kethledge.

 NPR's Domenico Montanaro contributed to this report.

-Note: A previous version of this story incorrectly said two of Judge Amy Coney Barrett's children were adopted from Haiti after the 2010 earthquake.
-One of her sons was adopted after the earthquake, but the daughter who was born in Haiti was adopted earlier.
-In addition, the story also said Judge Brett Kavanaugh wrote an article in 2013 about presidential protection from lawsuits and criminal investigation.
-The article was published in 2009.